Farnham: After the Norman invasion

-Farnham appears in Domesday Book of 1086 as Ferneham, one of the five great "minster" churches in Surrey.
+Farnham appears in Domesday Book of 1086 in the Hundred of Farnham as Ferneham, one of the five great "minster" churches in Surrey.
 Its Domesday assets were: 40 hides; 1 church, 6 mills worth £2 6s 0d, 43 ploughs, 35 acre of meadow, woodland worth 175½ hogs.
 It rendered £53.

 Waverley Abbey, the first Cistercian abbey in England, was founded in 1128 by William Giffard, Bishop of Winchester about 1 mi south of the town centre.
 King John visited Waverley in 1208, and Henry III in 1225.
 The abbey produced the famous Annals of Waverley, an important reference source for the period.
 By the end of the 13th century the abbey was becoming less important.
 By the time it was suppressed by Henry VIII in 1536 as part of the dissolution of the monasteries there were only thirteen monks in the community.

 The town is midway between Winchester and London and, in 1138, Henry de Blois (grandson of William the Conqueror and brother of King Stephen) started building Farnham Castle to provide accommodation for the Bishop of Winchester in his frequent journeying between his cathedral and the capital.
 The castle's garrison provided a market for farms and small industries in the town, accelerating its growth.
 3 mi west of the town is Barley Pound, the remains of an 11th-century precursor of Farnham Castle.

 Farnham was granted its charter as a town in 1249 by William de Ralegh, then Bishop of Winchester.

 The Blind Bishop's Steps, a series of steps leading along Castle Street up to the Castle, were originally constructed for Bishop Richard Foxe (godfather of Henry VIII).

 The Black Death hit Farnham in 1348, killing about 1,300 people, at that time about a third of the population.
 In 1625 Farnham was again subject to an outbreak of the plague which, together with a severe decline in the local woollen industry (the local downland wool being unsuitable for the newly fashionable worsted) led by the 1640s to a serious economic depression in the area.
 Local wool merchants were, like merchants throughout the country, heavily taxed by Charles I to pay for his increasingly unpopular policies.